-The aim of this study was to evaluate the processes that drive spatial patterns of larval supply, settlement and recruitment of the Pacific oyster in a Mediterranean nanotidal semienclosed coastal lagoon.
-The results of the 3 yr study revealed marked variability of observed oyster recruitment at the lagoon scale, including high and low abundance of spat after collections.
+The aim of this study was to evaluate the processes that drive spatial patterns of larval supply, settlement and recruitment of the Pacific oyster in a Mediterranean nanotidal semi-enclosed coastal lagoon.
+The results of the 3-year study revealed marked variability of observed oyster recruitment at the lagoon scale including high and low abundance of spat after collections.
 This variability reflects the ecological heterogeneity of Thau lagoon.
-In previous studies, Lagarde et al. (2017, 2018) showed that the temporal variability of recruitment was related to lagoon functioning driven by temperature and trophic inputs (abundance of nanophytoplankton and Chaetoceros spp.).
-The spatial heterogeneity measured in the present study suggests that different hydrodynamic and ecological processes occur simultaneously at sampling sites located in the east vs. west and inside vs. outside the shellfish farming zones.
-The sampling sites in the east and west parts of the lagoon showed the lowest recruitment while the spatial windows most favorable for recruitment were located in the
+In previous studies, Lagarde et al. (2017, 2018) showed that the temporal variability of recruitment was related to lagoon functioning driven by temperature and trophic inputs (abundance of nanophytoplankton and of Chaetoceros spp).
+The spatial heterogeneity measured in the present study suggests that different hydrodynamic and ecological processes occur simultaneously at sampling sites located in the east vs. west and inside vs. outside the shellfish farmed zones.
+The sampling sites located in the east and west parts of the lagoon showed the lowest recruitment while the spatial windows most favorable for recruitment were located in the center of the lagoon outside the shellfish farmed zone.